taystantim/taylaportfolio/README.md

   <button>View Full Project</button>
 </a>

-#### Business Question
+#### Overview

-Did a store-level chip trial generate a true performance uplift, and which customer segments drive category growth?
+I analyzed supermarket transaction and customer data to evaluate a store-level chip trial and identify which customer groups drove sales growth.
+The analysis was completed in Excel using control store comparisons and confidence intervals.

-#### Context
+#### What I Did

-Using transaction-level and customer segmentation data, I evaluated purchasing behaviour and measured trial performance against carefully selected control stores.
-The analysis was completed entirely in Excel to simulate a real-world retail analytics workflow.
+- Cleaned and merged transaction and customer datasets
+- Analyzed chip sales by life stage and affluence
+- Selected control stores using historical sales patterns
+- Compared trial stores against scaled controls
+- Used confidence intervals to assess whether uplift was statistically meaningful

 #### Approach
 - Cleaned and merged transaction + customer datasets